 Be sure to help your child by providing plenty of opportunities to stretch and learn new social skills.
 It may be uncomfortable for your child so try to give him or her skills to deal with the discomfort like positive self-talk (“I can do this”) or self-soothing techniques (like touching something soft in his pocket or smelling a drop of essential oil on his sleeve).
 You can also role-play and practice coping skills at home.
 When you see him behaving in a way that is out of his comfort zone, recognize his effort and point out the benefits that came from pushing through the discomfort.

 Why is my child different at home?

 These children can be quite different at home.
 They may be loud, excitable and energetic.
 If you find this to be the case, your child does not have a split personality, you have simply provided your sensitive child with an environment in which he is comfortable being himself and feels safe.
 You are his buffer.
 He is the turtle’s body and you have provided the shell.
 It is your job to protect his system from being overwhelmed while at the same time teaching him coping mechanisms and how to navigate a world that can be over-stimulating.

 If you have a child like this, consider yourself blessed.
-He will help you have “eyes to see” and “ears to hear” things that you never noticed before.
+If you are not sensitive yourself, he will help you have “eyes to see” and “ears to hear” things that you never noticed before.
 Your life will be enriched if you take time to learn from his.